TL;DR

 External security auditors can provide an unbiased, in-depth assessment of your organization’s security posture.
 Third-party auditors specialize in methods like penetration testing, compliance verification, and advanced threat analysis to ensure no security gaps are overlooked.

-Implement Continuous Monitoring and Threat Detection
+Implement Continuous Monitoring & Threat Detection

 Security audits only provide a snapshot of your company’s security at a given time.
 Continuous monitoring solutions like SIEM (Security Information and Event Management) and real-time threat detection can help you spot and stop potential cyber threats before they escalate into full-scale attacks.